-If you have checked the recent information in this article, you may have figured out already that swapping between these transmissions, are not plug & play at all.
+If you have checked the recent information in this article, you may have figured out already that swapping between these transmissions is not plug & play at all.
 There are a lot of differences in these transmissions and here are some of the things you have to consider if you are going to swap the 4L60e to a 4L80e transmission.
 Remember that some points can differ depending on the year and the car model of the transmission and the car you are swapping in.

 The dipstick is different on the 4l80e transmission and you have to consider this when doing your swap.
-If your car model came from the factory with the 4l80e, get a dipstick from a transmission that has been fitted in one of these cars.
+If your car model came from a factory with the 4l80e, get a dipstick from a transmission that has been fitted in one of these cars.
 Otherwise, there are a lot of custom solutions that can be done or you can get a flexible dipstick like this one for 4l80e:

 Lokar XTD-3518FM Transmission Dipstick

 The 4l80e driveshaft is longer than the 4l60e and this has to be considered when doing your swap.
-However, the same thing applies here, if your car model came with the 4l80e transmission from the factory, get a driveshaft from one of these models if possible.
+However, the same thing applies here.
+If your car model came with the 4l80e transmission from the factory, get a driveshaft from one of these models if possible.
 If not, there are a lot of shops that can make the driveshaft shorter for you.
 You can also measure and check for a driveshaft on other models to see if you can find one with the same length.

 You have two alternatives on this one to make it work properly.
-You can either get a special adapter kit which is normally including a spacer and an input shaft to make it work with your converter.
+You can either get a special adapter kit which normally includes a spacer and an input shaft to make it work with your converter.
 Alternatively, you can use the flex plate and the torque converter from the 4l80e transmission.

 The 4L80e transmission case is longer than the 4l60e transmission, so the cross member has to be modified.
-You can either purchase an already premade cross member or you can do one yourself with a welder and some skills.
+You can either purchase an already premade cross member or you can make one yourself with a welder and some skills.
 Remember that it’s important to get the transmission perfectly lined up straight.
-There is a lot of differences between which car you are going to convert and how much you have to rebuild the cross member.
+There are a lot of differences between which car you are going to convert and how much you have to rebuild the cross member.